-For the integrity and safety of our program, it is preferred if campers arrive and leave during designated times.
-However, we understand that life is unpredictable.
+Please understand that a late or early pick up requires an instructor to escort the camper, which means they are removed from their regular responsibilities at camp.
+Therefore for the integrity and safety of our program, it is preferred that campers arrive and leave during designated times.
+However, we understand that this is not always possible.
 Please text the Site Director if you are running late.

-Any accommodations for late drop off or early pick up need to be done in advance with your program coordinator.
+Any accommodations for late drop off or early pick up need to be done in advance with your program coordinator